 Images of the handouts for the project available during the Maker Faire.

 Universal Death Sound & Light Cube

-The Universal Death Sound and Light cube is an ongoing interactive sound sculpture series in collaboration with LadyBrain Studios and Wayne Coyne of the Flaming Lips.
-The Universal Death Sound and Light Cubes use the Teensy Audio Library to trigger lighting based off of FFT analysis of the sound files being played from an SD card.
+The Universal Death Sound and Light cube was an ongoing interactive sound sculpture series in collaboration with LadyBrain Studios and Wayne Coyne of the Flaming Lips.
+The Universal Death Sound and Light Cubes use the Teensy Audio Library to dynamically trigger lighting channels based off of FFT analysis of the sound files being played from an SD card.
 It has a simple switch for cycling through songs and can be left playing indefinitely.

 Footage of Universal Death cube no. 3, 4 & 7